Phillips-Lab-MTSU/DL-Workshop/README.md

 # Preliminaries

+Lecture slides and other deep-learning info for these materials are [here](https://github.com/Phillips-Lab-MTSU/DL-Workshop/blob/main/2023-12-01%20Deep%20Learning%20Workshop%20-%20Amplify%20-%20WebVersion.pdf)

 You will need to use either [Docker](https://www.docker.com/) or [Apptainer](https://apptainer.org/) (linux only) to run the demos below.
 Make sure you have a working Docker or Apptainer installation before proceeding!

 Once you have a working container system, then clone the repo: